tataille/MMM-FreeBox-Monitor/README.md

 	<tbody>
 		<tr>
 			<td><code>ip</code></td>
 			<td>The IP address of the FreeBox Server.
 You can use the internal or external IP address of the FreeBox Server, you can use http://www.myipaddress.com/ service to get it.
-Default FreeBox Server ip is 192.168.0.254.<br>
+Default FreeBox Server ip is http://192.168.0.254.<br>
-				<br><b>Possible values:</b> any IP address
+				<br><b>Possible values:</b> any IP address prefixed by http://
 			</td>
 		</tr>